DataScience-Skills/SQL_Challenge/README.md

 # SQL Data Modeling, Engineering, and Analysis

 ## Background
-As a data engineer at Pewlett Hackard, explore and analyze employee data from the 1980s and 1990s.
-This project involves designing tables, importing CSV files into a SQL database, and performing data analysis to gain insights.
+Take on the role of a data engineer at Pewlett Hackard, exploring and analyzing employee data from the 1980s and 1990s.
+Use PgAdmin4 to manually import CSV files.

 ## Purpose
-Develop skills in data modeling, engineering, and analysis using SQL.
-Create efficient table schemas, handle primary and foreign keys, and answer specific questions about employee data.
+To design tables, import CSV files into a SQL database, and perform data analysis to gain insights.
+Use SQL to develop skills in data modeling, engineering, and analysis.

 ![Database Design](https://github.com/robert-z-lehr/SQL-Exploring-Pewlett-Hackard-Employee-Records/raw/main/results/QuickDBD-export.png)

 ## Tools
-Use tools like QuickDBD for entity relationship diagram sketching.
-Employ SQL for data modeling, and utilize SQL queries to import CSV files into corresponding tables.
-Perform data analysis using SQL queries.
+- VSCode
+- PSQL
+- PgAdmin4
+- QuickDBD
+- CSV

 ## Results
-Design and implement table schemas to handle employee data.
-Import CSV files into SQL tables.
-Address a series of data analysis questions using SQL queries, extracting valuable insights about employee details and relationships.
+Created efficient table schemas, handle primary and foreign keys, and answer specific questions about employee data.
+Imported CSV files into SQL tables.

-## Conclusion
-Enhance your data engineering skills by tackling a comprehensive project involving data modeling, engineering, and analysis using SQL.
-Gain practical experience in handling real-world datasets, creating efficient databases, and deriving insights from structured data.